-Federal Work-Study Program (FWSP)
+Federal Work-Study (FWS)

 The Federal Work Study Program provides part time jobs for undergraduate students who have financial need.
 The job can be on or off campus.
 Students may use these funds to offset their educational and personal expenses.
-Students can work up to 15 hours per week.
+Students may work no more than 15 hours per week and may not perform their duties during scheduled class times.
+Awards are paid directly to the student in the form of a paycheck.